 To conclude: a) From the strategic point of view this hypothesis arises not only as a species of 'panpolitometer' (i.e as a register of the panpoliticization dynamic) but, more importantly, as an 'antipolitometer', as a gauge of the antipoliticization particularistic dynamic.
-Or, even more correctly, and including the two aspects in a single term, it can be seen as a 'politoscope',32 as a powerful lens useful for observing, even in infinitesimal measures, the tendency favoring or obstacularizing efficient politicization (that of the inclusive, universalizing, 'cosmicizing' dynamic).
+Or, even more correctly, and including the two aspects in a single term, it can be seen as a 'politoscope', as a powerful lens useful for observing, even in infinitesimal measures, the tendency favoring or obstacularizing efficient politicization (that of the inclusive, universalizing, 'cosmicizing' dynamic).

-b) From the notional point of view it will now be unnecessary to insist that it is not difficult to see that panpoliticization is the effective, practical road towards a powerful integration.33 To the same degree,
+b) From the notional point of view it will now be unnecessary to insist that it is not difficult to see that panpoliticization is the effective, practical road towards a powerful integration.
+To the same degree, panpoliticization would offer a clear criterion of the level of integration achieved.
+Lastly, in view of all that has been commented on until now, when speaking of integration we are able justly to include all types of integration and not only political integration.
+In this sense we can conclude with the following formula which offers us a new synthesis: panpoliticization = panintegration.

-32 Excuse the abuse of so many neologisms and use the model in them.
+Excuse the abuse of so many neologisms and use the model in them.